Humblemonk/DiceMaiden/README.md

 `!roll 4d6 r2` : Roll four six-sided dice and reroll any that are equal to or less than two once.
 Use ir for indefinite rerolls.

 `!roll 4d6 ir2` : Roll four six-sided dice and reroll any that are equal to or less than two (and do the same to those dice).
-This is capped at 100 rerolls to prevent abuse.
+This is capped at 100 rerolls per die to prevent abuse.

 `!roll 6d10 t7` : Roll six ten-sided dice and any that are seven or higher are counted as a success.
 The dice in the roll are not added together for a total.
 Any die that meets or exceeds the target number is added to a total of successes.